halt-dos/hd-wiki-public/docs/enterprise/gslb/listener/rules/limit.md

 **Rule Priority**

 This option allows the user to set rule priority.
-The rule with lower Priority Value will be prioritize.
+The rule with lower priority value will be prioritize.

 ```
     Accepted values: Integer